Ann Bergren: Career

 Bergren completed her PhD 'The poetics of a formulaic process: etymology and usage of PEIRAR in Homer and archaic poetry' at Harvard University in 1973 under the supervision of Gregory Nagy.
 Her dissertation was published as a book by the American Philological Association in 1975.
 From 1979 she was a member of the department of Classics at UCLA, and she was the first woman in the department to be awarded tenure.

-She also developed an interest in architecture, and in 1999 earned a Masters in Architecture from the Harvard Graduate School of Design.
+She also developed an interest in architecture, and in 1999 earned a master's in architecture from the Harvard Graduate School of Design.
 She was a faculty member at the Southern California Institute of Architecture.

 A collection of her essays was published by the Center for Hellenic Studies in 2008.

 She frequently taught in the summer program at B.A.S.E (Beijing Architectural Studio Enterprise) in the Caochangdi District, Beijing.

 She gave a series of lectures on her project on the Liu Garden in Suzhou at the distinguished China Academy of Art in Hangzhou, China; she came in response to an invitation from Pritzker Award-winning architect Wang Shu.